- About UNK

 Outcome: At the conclusion of the oral exam, the Program Committee will determine the level of performance exhibited by the candidate.
 The Degree Program Committee determines whether the candidate should be (1) passed without reservation, (2) passed with reservations which are specified and documented, or (3) failed, according to the rubric below.
 The student is immediately notified of the outcome of the Comprehensive Exam and a report of the outcome of the Comprehensive Exam is filed with the Office of Graduate Studies and Research.
 In cases where the student is passed with reservations, the Program Committee may request additional evidence of mastery from the student.
 If the student does not pass the exam on his/her first attempt, the exam may be taken a second time in the following semester.
 If the student does not pass the exam on the second attempt, he/she is dismissed from the program.

-At the beginning of your planned graduation semester, notify the Program Director (Dr. Christopher Exstrom, email@example.com, (308) 865-8565) that you are planning to graduate and would like to take the Comprehensive Exam.
+At the beginning of your planned graduation semester, notify the Program Coordinator (Holly Peterson, firstname.lastname@example.org (308) 865-8043) that you are planning to graduate and would like to take the Comprehensive Exam.
 You will still need to apply to graduate by the appropriate deadline using the online application form through MyBlue.
-Both the written and oral components must be completed no later than 4 weeks prior to Commencement (2 weeks prior during the Summer term) – that is our deadline to report your exam result to the Graduate Office.
-The written part must be taken at least a week before the oral part.
-The Program Director will coordinate the scheduling and delivery of the exam.
+The Program Coordinator will coordinate the scheduling and delivery of the exam.
 Your answers will be evaluated by our entire program committee.

 WRITTEN COMPONENT – This will be a 3-4 hour test that usually has 6-8 questions of typically open-ended or comprehensive natures.
 You may click here to download a copy of the exam rubric so you have an idea of what objectives we're trying to cover.
 Certain types of questions may lend themselves more toward the written part or oral part.
 You'll see both education- and science-based questions.
 Things of an open-ended nature to think about: